 Announcement of Funding for Child Sex Abuse Prevention Programs

 - Regional Prevention Grant Application - This grant is available to Kentucky non-profit and public agencies that work toward reducing child sexual abuse and exploitation through primary, secondary and/ or tertiary prevention programs.
 Regional Prevention Grant Instructions

 Prevention grant applications are available annually.
-Applications for FY20 must be submitted by March 28, 2019 to be considered for funding.
+Applications for FY21 must be submitted by April 22, 2020 to be considered for funding.
 Questions

 Special Note Regarding Funding for Darkness to Light's Stewards of Children Program